percona/community/content/blog/2021-11-08-the-errant-gtid.md

 #### Find and correct errant transaction

 How do you correct an errant transaction?
 Compare the `gtid_executed` on the primary and replica.
 Identify the errant transaction on the replica and then apply that transaction to the primary.
-Pretty simple? well yes and no.

-Let me walk you through how I look for and then correct errant transaction.
+I will show you one method in the steps below.

-1. On the replica I run `show variable like 'gtid_executed'`
+1. On the replica run `show variables like 'gtid_executed'`

 You will receive output similar to this:
 ```